rockfordlhotka/BlazorFishingRegs/docs/Technical-Architecture.md

 ## 1. System Architecture Overview

-This document provides detailed technical architecture for the Blazor AI Fishing Regulations application, focusing on the extraction and presentation of lake-specific fishing regulations from PDF documents.
+This document provides detailed technical architecture for the Blazor AI Fishing Regulations application, focusing on the extraction and presentation of lake-specific fishing regulations from text documents.
 The application is designed to run in Docker containers with Docker Compose for local development and container orchestration for production deployment.

 ## 2. Container Architecture